Skip to main content

 Dolphin

-Dolphin is a CLI tool that provides high-level features for validator, fullnode, and bridge monitoring.
+Dolphin is a CLI tool that provides high-level features for validator and fullnode monitoring.
 Under the hood, it uses the IOTA node Prometheus metric exporter to check the health of the node.
 More info: https://gitlab.com/blockscope-net/dolphin-v2.